fabriziosalmi/tad/docs/index.md

 ./install.sh

 # Start chatting
-./tazcom
+./tad
 ```

 Nodes on the same network will auto-discover each other!

-## What is TAZCOM?
+## What is TAD?

-TAZCOM is a **peer-to-peer, decentralized chat system** designed for offline-first communication in environments where traditional infrastructure fails or is absent:
+TAD is a **peer-to-peer, decentralized chat system** designed for offline-first communication in environments where traditional infrastructure fails or is absent:

 - 🎉 **Free parties** - Coordinate without cell service
 - 🏕️ **TAZ (Temporary Autonomous Zones)** - Community self-organization